rcarrata/rcarrata.github.io/_posts/2020-05-26-ingress-routing-service-mesh.md

 routed through this ingress gateway to the services of k8s and therefore will be routed finally to our Pods.

-Seems not quite easy, but in fact it's more straightforward that this looks like.
-Let's take a look of the components used in this process.
+It may not seem easy, but in fact it is more straightforward than it looks.
+Let's take a look at the components used in this process.

 ### 2.2 Components of Service Mesh for Traffic Management